missionpinball/mpf-docs/config/ball_devices.rst

 This is the time delay that the device will wait before counting the balls after any after it attempts to eject a ball if the device is configured to verify the eject via a count of the switches.
-You can enter values here in seconds or milliseconds.See the full explanation of the time duration formats `here`_.
-Default is *500ms*.

 hold_coil:
 ~~~~~~~~~~